paeselhz/RStudio-Shiny-Server-on-GCP/README.md

 # Introduction
 With the advance of cloud computing, and the more acessibility given to this platforms, there's an uprising trend to use the exisiting cloud services, and integrating it with one of the greatest statistical softwares in the market: R!

-This guide is a step-by-step way to show how to configure the Google Cloud Platforms as easy as possible, and how to set up two of the most used features of R in the cloud: RStudio Server - To code wherever you are; and Shiny Server, to deploy amazing data visualization websites without worries.
+This guide is a step-by-step way to show how to configure the Google Cloud Platform as easy as possible, and how to set up two of the most used features of R in the cloud: RStudio Server - To develop your code with an easy to use interface; and Shiny Server, to deploy amazing data visualization websites easily.

 # Setting up the GCP VM instance
-In order to use the google services, you need to signup for the cloud feature, with a valid billing account, even though you receive $300 to use the services for the first time.
+In order to use the google services, you need to signup for the cloud feature (`cloud.google.com`), with a valid billing account, even though you receive $300 to use the services for the first time.

 After logging in with your google account, and setting up your google cloud console.
 There are a few steps to take that make the experience of using cloud computing easier.
 First of all, you'll need a few applications to connect to your server, download the desirable autentications to operate and transfer files from the local machine to your google cloud compute engine.